 Artist Steven Mannion explains why he's supporting the event,

 "When my husband and I got married we had to travel to Canada to do it.
 I didn't believe that civil partnership was an option because Eamon asked me to marry him, he didn't ask me to civil partner him!
 When I said I wanted to be with him for the rest of my life, I didn't mean as a legally recognised, cohabiting, same sex, civil partner...
 I meant as his husband.
 That's why my husband and I, our family and friends support Marriage Equality and the team who work so tirelessly to achieve it"

 "I believe this is an extremely important cause to support.
 All Irish people should be treated as equal, and all Irish families and children should be given equal rights.
 Families, human relationships and the interactions of the individual with the environment around them is central to much of my work, so it seems fitting that I should give a piece to a cause that works to improve and stabilise the Irish legal environment for the families of gay and lesbian people in Ireland."

 The pieces will be displayed in a public exhibition at 14/15 St Stephen's Green (corner of Dawson Street) on Friday November 25th from 12.00 - 9.00 pm and Saturday 26th from 12.00 - 5.00.pm.
-The online catalogue is available to view on www.marriagequality.ie.
+An on-line catalogue will be available to view on www.marriagequality.ie.
 An on-line bidding facility will also be available online.

 List of Artists involved in Art for Marriage Equality: